TheMetMan/bee-fg-update/README.md

 Bee is a command line utility for Backdrop CMS.
 It includes commands that allow developers to interact with Backdrop sites, performing actions like:

+THIS IS NOT THE OFFICIAL REPO FOR BEE.
+IT IS A FORK SO I CAN TRY AND CREATE THE `bee update` METHOD

 - Running cron
 - Clearing caches
 - Downloading and installing Backdrop